kenasanion/kenasanion/README.md

 # Ken Asanion - Full-Stack Software Engineer Extraordinaire 👨‍💻✨

 Hey there!
-I'm Ken Asanion, the maestro of code and the Picasso of pixels.
+Just call me Ken, the maestro of code and the Picasso of pixels.
 As a full-stack engineer, I'm not just stacking code; I'm stacking dreams, one line at a time.
 I believe in making front-end code so beautiful, even Mona Lisa would be jealous.
+Give me the freedom to compose, and I'll craft code so elegant it'll make your servers weep.
+Let's create a masterpiece together! 🚀

 ## The Symphony of Ken